 Auditionees are required to prepare and learn from memory one contemporary monologue and one Shakespeare monologue from the provided list.
 It is essential that you have read the play from which your speech or monologue is taken.
 Please bring a copy of your speech or monologue with you for your audition panel.

-Physical warm-up related activities incorporating some movement.
+Physical warm-up and related activities incorporating some movement and/or dance.

 Spoken voice warm-up